Language-Research-Technology/language-data-commons-vocabs/ontology.md

 ## Property: responder (https://w3id.org/ldac/terms#responder)

-The participant was an interlocutor in some sort of discourse event.
+The participant was an interlocutor in some sort of discourse event, but only reacted to the contributions of others.

 ### Values expected to be one of these types: